uwcirg/JTrueNTHOAuth-Client/README.md

 ```

 ####Using the service
-Here you will find some examples we use in our code.
+Here, you will find some examples we use in our code.
 This should be just a guideline, and you can adapt your code accordingly to implement your protocol.

 Whenever you see services.get(companyId), you can just assume that we are retrieving a service instance created as described above (we use a service repository).